Troubleshooting Guide: Solving Common Diamond Polishing Issues

 How to clean diamond polishing pads?

-Rinse pads thoroughly with clean running water immediately after each use — before the stone slurry has a chance to harden in the bond matrix.
-For deeper cleaning, use a soft brush with mild soap and water to work out embedded particles.
+Rinse pads thoroughly with clean running water immediately after each use.
+For deeper cleaning, use a soft brush with mild soap and water.
 Rinse completely and allow to air dry before storage.
+Never use solvents or high-pressure water jets.

 Can I use Dawn dish soap to clean polishing pads?